olliephillips/front/README.md

 ## Status

-- Function generation is fairly well implemented.
+- Function generation is fairly well implemented
-- Async/callbacks in progress.
+- Events to do
-- Events and constructor all to do.
+- Constructors (new contract) to do